The deadline for applications for admission to the MASS EMJM course starting in September 2024 is February 15th, 2024, at 23:59 CET (UTC+1).

 - A cover/motivation letter (max.
 1000 words) demonstrating the consistency between the Programme objectives and the applicant’s motivation, academic/professional background and professional project(s).

 - A scan of the passport (a scan of the national ID will be accepted conditionally if the applicant does not have a passport at the time of the application);

-- One of the above listed certificates of English language proficiency or a certification issued by the university of origin stating that the applicant has carried out the university degree program entirely in English (if applicable).
+- One of the above listed certificates of English language proficiency or a proof of registration to the next available test of English language proficiency from the above list, or a certification issued by the university of origin stating that the applicant has carried out the university degree program entirely in English (if applicable).

 - Two recommendation letters.
 The applicants should provide the email addresses of two university professors, who are willing to submit recommendation letters in support of their application.
-The MASS Project Office will contact these professors and ask for their recommendation letters.
+The applicants are responsible for verifying that the recommendation letter requests have been received by the named professors and that the letters are submitted by the professors within the deadline specified in the call for applications.
 Recommendation letters that are submitted directly by the applicants will not be considered.

 No separate application for scholarships is necessary.

 By submitting their application for admission to the MASS EMJM programme, candidates participate at the same time in the selection for the award of an EMJM scholarship.

 Candidates are not eligible for an EMJM scholarship, if they already received an Erasmus Mundus scholarship in the past.
 If this is the case, candidates must state so in the application form and can still apply for admission to the course as self-funded students.